-Spine surgery is considered an elective surgery by most insurance providers.
-You are responsible for contacting your insurance provider prior to surgery to determine your qualification for a sub-acute rehabilitation facility.
-The majority of patients that participate in the Spine Program at Melbourne Regional Medical Center have optimal surgery outcomes and can go directly home.
+Most spine surgery is considered an elective surgery by many of the insurance providers.
+You are responsible for contacting your insurance provider prior to surgery to determine your qualification for home health care or sub-acute rehabilitation facility placement.
+The goal of patients that participate in the Spine Program at Sebastian River Medical Center is to be discharged to home.